What Does The ‘Foreign Exchange Rate’ Mean and How Does This Affect The Cost of My Surgery in Thailand?

 AUD = ‘Australian Dollar’, the currency of Australia.

-Unfortunately over the past year there has been a very significant decline in the AUD vs the THB, with the AUD dropping by 10.5% against the THB (01/02/18 1 AUD = 23.96 THB to 01/02/19 1 AUD = 21.44 THB per Westpac Foreign Exchange Historical Rates), translating into higher surgery and accommodation costs for CosMediTour Thailand clients.
+Unfortunately over the past several years there has been a very significant decline in the AUD vs the THB translating into higher surgery and accommodation costs for CosMediTour Thailand clients.
+The AUD dropped by 10.5% against the THB over the 1 year period from FEB 2018 to FEB 2019 alone (01/02/18 1 AUD = 23.96 THB to 01/02/19 1 AUD = 21.44 THB per Westpac Foreign Exchange Historical Rates).

 Foreign Exchange Rates vary on a daily basis and are affected by world economic activities, the local demand for foreign currencies and their local supply, country’s trade balance, strength of its economy, and other such factors which are out of the control of CosMediTour.
 We aim to be as transparent as possible about this as we understand dealing in foreign currency can be very confusing for our clients.

 How Does The Fluctuation in Exchange Rate Affect Me?

 All of our surgical procedures and package prices are based on prices denominated in THB (as determined by the hospitals and hotels/resorts).
 We then advertise and convert these prices to AUD for ease of understanding for our clients.
 Payment of a Deposit locks in the Package Price but not the Exchange Rate.
 The Exchange Rate is confirmed at the time when your final payment is made (at least 6 weeks prior to travel).
 And in some cases an adjustment (surcharge) is required.

 You can find the Exchange Rate in which we have calculated your package on our website and also on your final invoice.

 How Do We Determine The Current Exchange Rate?